romchambe/land-cover-classification/README.md

 - Conda has been used to manage environments
 - The only dependencies are numpy and pillow (requires the [libjpeg prerequisite](https://pillow.readthedocs.io/en/stable/installation.html#external-libraries))

-#### Getting the dataset

-- Download the jpeg RGB dataset on [this hosting](https://zenodo.org/records/7711810#.ZAm3k-zMKEA)
-- Unzip the dataset, move the containing folder to the project's root and rename it `raw_data`

 #### Training the model

-- Run `python main.py --should-preprocess` the first time to preprocess the data
+- Running `python main.py --should-preprocess` will download the dataset and preprocess the data
 - Just run `python main.py` the rest of the time

 ## Results

-The model achieves an accuracy of around 95% after 15 epochs
+The model achieves an accuracy of around 97% after 15 epochs

 ## Credits